gposluns/Avoider-Game/README.md

 This project was created for an English class media assignment, I built the game and a partner I can't remember the full name of provided the resources (images, etc) and also did a writeup.
 The images involved are just things that were on google images I believe.

 It's a simple avoider game, which includes instructions.
-I used a version of the Allegro C++ library to create it, probably out of date by now given that this was years ago.
+I used the Allegro C++ library version 5.0.9 to create this.